 Oleksandr Rupeta/age fotostock

-Each evening as the sun sets, Stone Town’s Forodhani Park transforms into an open-air food market.
-Skip the fish kebabs and head straight to the vendors selling urojo, a thick mango and tamarind soup served alongside chickpea fritters, boiled potatoes, cassava flakes, chutney, and as much hot sauce as you dare.
-Follow it up with hand-pressed sugar cane juice with ginger and lime.
-Between Mizingani Street and the beach.
+Each evening as the sun sets, Stone Town’s Forodhani Gardens park transforms into an open-air food market.
+Skip the fish kebabs and head straight to the vendors selling urojo, a thick mango-and-tamarind soup served alongside chickpea fritters, boiled potatoes, cassava flakes, chutney, and as much hot sauce as you dare.
+Follow it up with hand-pressed sugarcane juice with ginger and lime.

 Zanzibar's seafood extravaganza